austinhuang0131/joinmatrix/guide/matrix-vs-guilded.md

 * **Closed source**, thus cannot be independently inspected.
 * **Lack of control for private data and no guarantee on reliability**, as Guilded is centralized, not federated.
 See [here](../matrix-vs-al/#centralized-platforms).
 * **Client-server API has serious performance issues**.
 This is verified by Guilded, has not been resolved despite several attempts.
 A Guilded channel causes ten times as much data to be retrieved as a similar Matrix room does.
 * **Guilded did not allow deleting user accounts until recently**.
-Prior to June 2021, it was not possible to delete Guilded user accounts; they instead advised just stopping using Guilded.
+Prior to June 2021, it was not possible to delete Guilded user accounts; they instead advised to just stop using Guilded.
 * **Guilded is owned by Roblox**.

 [Matrix addresses all of the above](../#why-matrix).